 This follow-up workshop to our Guitar for Absolute Beginners is also suitable for beginners who may have been playing for a while but would like some extra help in moving on.

-You will learn about open, closed and bar chords and approaches on playing ‘movable’ shapes, chord types (focusing on on major, minor and seven(th) chords).
-We cover simple open scales and how to use them to play tunes and briefly look at more advanced closed scales.
+This workshop concentrates on how to use chords and scales to play songs.
+It covers strumming and finger-picking techniques.
+You’ll learn about open, closed and bar chords and approaches on playing “movable” shapes, chord types (focusing on major, minor and seven(th) chords).
+We’ll cover simple open scales and how to use them to play tunes and briefly look at more advanced closed scales.

 We’ll also look at plectrums and types that suit you, as well as tab notation and how it relates to standard music notation, along with